There are two basic ways to propagate your Venus flytrap:

 - Multiple growth points

-It is important to note that leaf pullings should only be done with healthy plants and not with any plant that is flowering.
+It is important to note that leaf pullings should only be done with healthy plants.
+We recommend to never take leaf pullings from a Venus flytrap that is flowering.
 It is possible to do leaf pullings with a sickly plant, but the success rate will be lower than with a healthy plant.
 If you take good pullings from a healthy plant, your success rate should be 75% or greater.

 Multiple growth points through natural division

-Another way to propagate Venus Fly Traps is through tissue culture, or in vitro propagation.
+Another way to propagate Venus flytraps is through tissue culture, or in vitro propagation.
 This method is for the advanced cultivator who has access to a laboratory or wants to try challenging work at home.
-The plants don’t grow in any kind of soil, but rather in petri dishes.
-Venus Fly Traps can be propagated through tissue culture by using seeds, leafs or flower stalks.
-Tissue culture is the fastest way to produce a lot of plants and is the preferred method of rapidly propagating genetically identical plants, such as Dionaea muscipula cultivars.
+The plants don’t grow in any kind of soil, but rather in Petri dishes.
+Venus flytraps can be propagated through tissue culture by using seeds, leaves, or flower stalks.
+Tissue culture is the fastest way to produce a lot of plants.
+It is the preferred method of rapidly propagating genetically identical plants, such as Venus flytrap cultivars.

-The basic idea for plant tissue culture is to sterilize the tissue and container first in a solution that usually contains alcohol, peroxide and bleach.
+The basic idea for plant tissue culture is to sterilize the tissue and growing container to eliminate all pathoges.
+This is commonly done at home with a solution that usually contains alcohol, peroxide, and bleach.
 Then the tissue is placed in a growing medium that is basically a hormone shake.
-It contains lots of vitamins and other goodies that the Venus Fly Trap needs.
-The tissue is left in this medium until good leaf formation has occurred (somewhere between eight and 16 weeks), then it is moved to its standard media.
+It contains lots of vitamins and other goodies that the Venus flytrap needs to grow quickly.
+The tissue is left in this medium until good leaf formation has occurred (somewhere between eight and 16 weeks).
+Then it is moved to its standard media.